 If you got hurt in a truck crash, you probably have many questions, including what will happen when you get to the point of negotiating with the at-fault party’s liability insurance carrier for payment of your losses.
-Every case is different, but there are things that tend to happen in most claim procedures.
+Every case is different, but there are things that tend to happen in most claim procedures to lead to the best truck accident settlement.

 The law allows you to try to negotiate with the insurer on your own, without the help of a lawyer, but it can be a smart decision to work with a California truck accident attorney, particularly if you sustained significant injuries.
 Insurance companies have teams of adjusters, investigators, and defense lawyers whose sole job is to find ways to pay you as little money as possible.